coursetable/coursetable/docs/api.md

 - TODO: remove all `success: true` (and use HTTP status code instead)
 - TODO: standardize error response format

+All methods are capable of returning 500.
+In this case the body contains an `error: string`.

 ## Challenge

 ### `POST` `/api/challenge/request`